braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 ### Classic Content Card model properties

-There are two classic card types, the **text announcement card** and the **short news card**:
-    - A classic card without an image included will result in a text announcement card.
-    - If an image is included, you will receive a short news card.
+There are two classic card types, the **text announcement card** and the **short news card**.
+A classic card without an image included will result in a text announcement card.
+If an image is included, you will receive a short news card.

 |Property           | Description                                                                                                       |
 |-------------------|-------------------------------------------------------------------------------------------------------------------|